appcelerator-archive/titanium-code-processor/plugins/analysis-coverage/README.md

 ## Overview

-The analysis coverage plugin reports how much of the visualization plugin was analyzed.
+The Analysis Coverage plugin reports how much of the project was analyzed.
 It reports back project and file level statistics and can optionally generate visualization data.

 ## Options